Divorce and Family Law For Women

 Exclusively Representing Women in Michigan for Over 20 Years

-Our firm has had decades of experience helping women through divorce proceedings.
+Our firm has had decades of experience helping women through divorce and family law matters.
 Whether you are fighting for child custody, ending a long-term marriage, dealing with complications relating to marital property or post-judgment issues, or have an otherwise complex case, our Birmingham divorce lawyers can help you.

 How Does Divorce Work in Michigan?

 Michigan is a no-fault divorce state and the grounds for divorce are provided by statute as follows:

 - There has been a breakdown of the marriage relationship to the extent thatthe objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.

 - That does not mean that fault is irrelevant and it may be relevant to specific issues including custody, spousal support, and property division.

 How Is Jurisdiction Determined in Michigan?